EyupSaltukB/Chat-Room/README.md

 # React + Vite
 I developed a messaging app using Firebase with React + Vite.
+This application allows you to log in to the application with Google via firebase.
+Keeps messages, friends and message rooms in firebase.

 # Used Technologies
 - React.JS